modulo-dm/workflow/README.md

 ## Adding a dependency to your Application's Xcode project

-Simply drag Modules/AFeature/AFeature.xcodeproj to your MyApp project as shown below.
+Simply drag Modules/AFeature/AFeature.xcodeproj to your MyApp project.
+Once you've done that, then add the produced AFeature.framework to the list of Embedded Binaries.
+See the example below:

 ![Example](https://github.com/modulo-dm/workflow/raw/master/adddeptoapp.gif "Example")

+Adding it to Embedded Binaries will also include it in the list of Linked Frameworks.

 ## Adding a dependency to a module/framework